 Many aspiring egg farmers also learn about the industry in their younger years through youth programs.
 These organizations, such as Future Farmers of America (FFA) or 4-H clubs, give young people the opportunity to handle a variety of farm animals and to participate in livestock shows.

-The Bureau of Labor and Statistics predicts that there will be a slight decline in the number of job opportunities for farmers, ranchers, and agricultural managers over the next decade.
+The U.S. Bureau of Labor Statistics projects that the number of job opportunities for farmers, ranchers, and agricultural managers will decline 1 percent through 2026, which is slower than the overall employment growth of 7 percent for all occupations in the country.
 This is due primarily to the trend towards consolidation in the farming industry, as smaller producers are absorbed by the larger commercial outfits.

 Depending on the type of egg production system, work may occur outdoors in varying weather condition, or indoors in close quarters.
 Egg farmers must be prepared for the demands that they will face in either sort of setup.

 The hours that an egg farmer works may be long, usually more than 40 hours per week, and work is often necessary on nights and weekends.